Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

 Let’s look at what is happening.
-We first need to construct the UpdateUsers using the builder pattern which gives us the flexibility to set any of the fields at any moment.
+We first need to construct the UpdateUsers using the builder pattern, which gives us the flexibility to set any field at any time.

 Then we construct a query using sqlx::QueryBuilder so that we only update the fields that have been set.
-Also, notice that we set the updated_at field automatically so users cannot forget about it.
+Also, notice that we automatically added the updated_at field so users cannot forget about it.

 Even if this looks verbose, a tool like Copilot will fill in 80% of the boilerplate at the end :)

 The main benefit is that all the business logic can be centralized in one place.
-Therefore anytime someone wants to “update a user” we can then validate as many things as we want (Eg: the password is good and stored as a hash, etc.)
+Thus, whenever someone wants to “update a user,” we can validate as many things as we want (e.g., that the password is valid and stored as a hash).

 let user = Users.select_by_email(sqlx_conn, "an_email");